ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/ONT_Assembly/nanopore.md

 &ensp;There is a very nice web service ([Dgenies](http://dgenies.toulouse.inra.fr/)) that can produce a very nice plot.
 The source code can also be downloaded and compiled on your local machine.
 The result I got from running Dgenies is [here](medaka.consensus_canu_WeX6x_20200719223219.html)

 &ensp;**8\.3** The quality of an assembly may be assessed using Illumina whole genome sequencing data and kmer based methods.
-There are a few packages that can be used to carry out this step, such as [KAT](https://github.com/TGAC/KAT), [yak](https://github.com/lh3/yak), [merqury](https://github.com/marbl/merqury).
+There are a few packages that can be used to carry out this step, such as [KAT](https://github.com/TGAC/KAT), [yak](https://github.com/lh3/yak), [merqury](https://github.com/marbl/merqury), and [quast](http://quast.sourceforge.net/quast).
 I will leave you on your own to explore this.

 &ensp;**8\.4** One other potential way to assess the quality of an assembly is to use transcriptome data, such as IsoSeq or regular mRNASeq data.